weng-pang/camelot/README.md

 ## Demonstration Mode
 The Demonstration Mode allows anyone to login to the backend area as an admin.<br />
 Possible use case: To let the site owner gaining access back after losing the password.<br />
-This mode must be switched off for production, to prevent data breach.
+This mode must be switched **OFF** for production, to prevent data breach.

 To toggle demonstration mode, type in this command:
 ````